-Tokyo Stock Exchange Hits Record High After Party Leader Election
+Tokyo Stock Exchange Hits Record High After Leadership Election

 Published:

-Tokyo Stock Exchange Hits Record High After Party Leader Election
+Tokyo Stock Exchange Hits Record High After Leadership Election

 Photo: Kyodo News/AP/TT

-The Tokyo stock exchange rose sharply in the initial Monday trading – and hit a new record.
+The Tokyo stock exchange rose sharply in Monday trading – and set a new record.
 The increase comes in connection with the fact that a new leader for the country's ruling party has been appointed.

-Nikkei 225 took a giant leap in morning trading and was up 4.5 percent by lunchtime.
-The increase coincides with the election of Sanae Takaichi, who was appointed new chairman of Japan's ruling party, the Liberal Democrats, over the weekend.
+Nikkei 225 took a giant leap in morning trading and was after lunch up by more than 4.5 percent.
+The increase coincides with the election of Sanae Takaichi, who over the weekend was appointed new chairman of Japan's ruling party, the Liberal Democratic Party (LDP).

-Takaichi, who is described as stimulus-friendly, is expected to take over as the country's prime minister, reports CNBC.
+Takaichi is described as stimulus-friendly and is expected to take over as the country's prime minister, writes CNBC and other media.

-Several Japanese stocks are rising sharply on Monday.
-Among other things, the technology and industrial stocks Kawasaki and Mitsubishi Heavy Industries are doing well, up 12 and 13 percent, respectively.
+Several Japanese stocks are increasing significantly on Monday.
+Among other things, the technology and industrial stocks Kawasaki and Mitsubishi Heavy Industries are doing well, both up by over ten percent.

 Chinese exchanges in Shenzhen and Shanghai, as well as the South Korean Kospi, are all closed due to a public holiday.
-The Hong Kong-based Hang Seng is falling by 0.7 percent.
+The Hang Seng index in Hong Kong is falling by up to one percent.

 Loading related articles...